-Public Health England reported almost half a million STD diagnoses in England during 2019.
+The UK’s Health & Security Agency reported almost 400,000 STD diagnoses in England during 2022, a 24% rise from 2021.
 Although the majority of cases are relatively straightforward to treat, in this blog we take a look at what happens if you catch an STD and don’t seek treatment.

 Some STDs never go away completely

 Most STDs are curable with the right medication.
 However, there are a small number of STDs that are incurable and, once contracted, will never go away.
 Hepatitis B, HIV and Herpes, and HPV are a few examples of these.